 “The Blue Council is not as familiar with Jiy as they are with Coriy or Vraindem,” Caitria said.
-“We need local suggestions and support, but—” and she held up her hand “—only those we know are absolutely loyal can even know about this.
+“We need local suggestions and support, but—” and she held up her hand “—only those who are absolutely loyal can even know about this.
 Patch was very insistent about who those people are, and I don’t think stepping away from his suggestions is a good idea.
 Not in the environment Baldur’s created.”

 There was a knock on the door.
-Brander said nothing but retrieved a knife from the wall before answering.
+Brander said nothing, but retrieved a knife from the wall before answering.
 Apparently, he was unaccustomed to guests.
 Lapis felt dread worm through her, and she touched her left gauntlet; the space, while large for a living quarter in the Grey Streets, did not have enough for maneuvering during a fight.
 Keeping the larger furniture between the attackers and—

 “Guard Superior Fyor says it’s from Sir Armarandos.”